Using Your Vote

 If you own NDX tokens, it is worth weighing whether or not you wish to utilize them primarily for their voting capabilities or their ability to earn fees as liquidity.

-The core developer team informs the DAO in advance of any intended proposal submission, be it on or off-chain, so that those who are staking but may wish to vote have time to exit their positions and delegate appropriately.
+The core developer team informs the DAO in the Discord in advance of any intended proposal submissions, be they on or off-chain, so that those who are staking but may wish to vote have time to exit their positions and delegate appropriately.